 Her research is focusing on the European Union’s response to peace processes within its own borders, in particular, a comparison of conflicts involving the Irish Republican Army (IRA) in Northern Ireland and Euskadi Ta Askatasuna (ETA) in Basque Country.
 Susannah is interested in questions of sovereignty, political separatism, and the efficacy of third-party involvement in conflict resolution.

-Over the next nine months, she will spend three months each in Bruges and Brussels, Belfast and Bilbao.
+She spent three months each in Bruges and Brussels, Belfast and Bilbao.